JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 The name of a class is usually a noun or a noun phrase explaining what the class _is_: `List`, `PersonReader`.

 The name of a method is usually a verb or a verb phrase saying what the method _does_: `close`, `readPersons`.
+The name should also suggest if the method is mutating the object or returning a new one.
+For instance `sort` is sorting a collection in place, while `sorted` is returning a sorted copy of the collection.

 The names should make it clear what the purpose of the entity is, so it's best to avoid using meaningless words (`Manager`, `Wrapper` etc.) in names.